MichielVanwelsenaere/HomeAutomation.CoDeSys3/docs/FunctionBlocks/FB_INPUT_PUSHBUTTON_MQTT.md

 | **Pushbutton double press** | A double pushbutton press is detected on input `PB`. | `DOUBLE` | 2 | `FALSE` | no
 | **Pushbutton long press**   | A long pushbutton press is detected on input `PB`. | `LONG` | 2 | `FALSE` | no

-MQTT publish topic is a concatination of the publish prefix variable and the function block name.
+MQTT publish topic is a concatenation of the publish prefix variable and the function block name.

 ### __Code example__